van001/lesscode-fp/README.md

 ```

 ### Functor ###
-The next few principles have been borrowed from [Category Theory](https://en.wikipedia.org/wiki/Category_theory),
-which provide laws / abstractions for transforming from one category into another.
-I will try to simplify category theory jargon using real-world examples.
+Since functional programming is already about abstraction ( what to do, not, how to do), the proliferation of  [Category Theory](https://en.wikipedia.org/wiki/Category_theory) took it to next level.
+Like, there is a Set theory, Graph theory and many more, Category theory is about the therory of theories.

-Programming is all about transforming (morphing) data from one form (category) to another.
+Programming is not just about computation about also transforming (morphing) data from one form (category) to another.
 Sometimes, the transformation will preserve the structure, other times not.

 In category theory, Functor is a structure preserving transformation from one categoty to another.
 For e.g : Transforming List of lowecase text to List of uppercase.
 Transforming List of Strings to List of Hash of Strings.